Nearly Minimax Optimal Submodular Maximization with Bandit Feedback: EXPERIMENTS

-\textbf{Results:} As illustrated in \ref{fig:weighted-cover}, we observe that our algorithm with the level selection of $k - i^*$ outperforms both ETCG and naive UCB on all size $k$ arms, as it combines the advantages of greedy approach for small $T$s and UCB on many super arms for large $T$.
-For smaller $T$s compared to ${n \choose k}$, both \subucb and ETCG outperform normal UBC as it doesn't have enough budget to find optimal sets of size $k$, so it gets linear regret(as the other two get $O(T^{2/3})$).
+\textbf{Results:} As illustrated in figure \ref{fig:weighted-cover}, we observe that our algorithm with the level selection of $k - i^*$ outperforms both ETCG and naive UCB on all size $k$ arms, as it combines the advantages of greedy approach for small $T$s and UCB on many super arms for large $T$.
+For smaller $T$s compared to ${n \choose k}$, both \subucb and ETCG outperform normal UCB as it doesn't have enough budget to find optimal sets of size $k$, so it gets linear regret(as the other two get $O(T^{2/3})$).
 However, as $T$ becomes larger the reverse happens as ${n \choose k}T^{1/2}$ becomes smaller than $T^{2/3}$, but \subucb adopts to $T$ and continues to outperform the two until it converges with naive UCB for very large $T$.

-In figures \ref{fig:level-comp} and \ref{fig:hard-all}, we compare the performance of \subucb for different choices of greedy stop cardinality, and observe that the best choice gradually decreases from $k$ to $0$ as $T$ gets larger, and $k - i^*$ is a practical selection of the best stop cardinality before running the algorithm.
+In figure \ref{fig:hard-all}, we compare the performance of \subucb for different choices of greedy stop cardinality, and observe that the best choice gradually decreases from $k$ to $0$ as $T$ gets larger, and $k - i^*$ is a practical selection of the best stop cardinality before running the algorithm.
+Note that the defined stop level was chosen to minimize the worst-case bound on the regret, and if the gaps between arms on a particular instance are larger than the worst case, this stop level could be conservative.
+So $k - i^*$ is near the optimal stop level, and not the exact one as seen in these figures.

-In Figure~\ref{fig:weighted-all}, as ${n \choose k}$ is relatively small, the budget that naive UCB (\subucb with $l = 0$) outperforms all other choices for $T \ge 10^7$.
 Also, the empirical standard derivation is much smaller than $\mathcal{O}(T^{1/2})$ due to the regret symmetry of non-optimal sets at each cardinality, and it's not visible in the plots.